Tameside and Glossop Integrated Care NHS Foundation Trust: Maternity

 Two World Cup-winning footballers were born in the hospital: Geoff Hurst, to whom there is a plaque within the maternity unit, and Simone Perrotta.

 Integrated care trust

 In 2015 it was proposed to redesign health services in the area by bringing hospital and community care together in a programme called Care Together.
 It was proposed that most care will be provided outside hospital, at home or close to where people live.
 The trust became an integrated care organisation, employing social care staff with a capitated payment system.
 GPs may join the trust as salaried staff.
 Subspecialty services in medicine and surgery and outpatient clinics would be provided by other trusts.

 To reflect the change in approach, the trust's name was changed in 2016 from Tameside Hospital NHS Foundation Trust to Tameside and Glossop Integrated Care NHS Foundation Trust.
-The new organisation brings together Tameside and Glossop Clinical Commissioning Group, Tameside Metropolitan Borough Council, part of Derbyshire County Council, and the Foundation Trust with the borough council Chief Executive leading the organisation.
+The new organisation brings together Tameside and Glossop Clinical Commissioning Group, Tameside Metropolitan Borough Council and the Foundation Trust with the borough council Chief Executive leading the organisation.